Home

 Advantages of income statements

 The most obvious benefit of income statements is that they provide insights into your company’s financial health.
-That’s why they’re an ideal document to present to investors, lenders, and creditors.
-Essentially, you’ll need them when you want to expand your business capital down the line.
+That’s why they’re an ideal document to give to investors, lenders, and creditors when you’re looking for business capital.

-Additionally, income statements are a useful tool when forecasting.
-Business forecasting is the process of making insights and predictions based on current and past information, which is helpful when you’re making big-picture decisions like creating budgets or setting future goals.
+Additionally, income statements are useful for forecasting.
+Business forecasting is the process of looking for insights and making predictions based on current and past information, which is helpful when making big-picture decisions like creating budgets or setting future goals.

 Drawbacks of income statements

-Income statements don’t cover the whole picture: They’re simply a surface-level explanation of your business’ financial data.
-So, looking at them alone, you could miss important information that might be reflected in other financial statements.
+Income statements don’t cover the whole picture; they’re simply a surface-level explanation of your business’s financial data.
+So, looking at them alone, you could miss important information that might appear in other financial statements.

-It’s also worth noting that income statements are time-consuming to create unless you have accounting software or an expense management system that can pull and automate the numbers for you.
+It’s also worth noting that income statements are time-consuming to create without accounting software or an expense management system that pulls transactions from your bank and credit card accounts and automatically classifies transactions for you.

 The four essential aspects of an income statement